hichamelhady/Sankey-diagram/README.md

 </table>

 ## Sankey diagram tools :

-Here are the most know tools used to create sankey diagram.
+Here are the most known tools used to create sankey diagram.

 <table border="0">
   <tr>